hesambayat/checkout-process/README.md

 See [BEM introduction](http://getbem.com/introduction/).

 ## Reusing components
 The components exported with `@/compontents/index.js` are globally defined.
-For the constancy, component folders and component names are dashed lowercase and prefixed with their type, e.g `el-` as element.
+For the constancy, component folders and component names are dashed lowercase and prefixed with their type, e.g. `el-` as an element.

+## Store
+This app uses Vuex as a centralized store for state management pattern + library.

 ### Customize configuration
 See [Configuration reference](https://cli.vuejs.org/config/).